2022 : Scale-up phase for Exceptionly

 2018 : Going global with Crossover

 Andy decided to promote me for leading the local operations of Crossover in January.
 We were going to try a new approach called Hyperlocal.
-Our Country managers were going to become City Managers and we were going to own target cities around the world.
-Managed local operations in Istanbul, Kyiv, Moscow, Bucharest, Cluj-Napoca, Warsaw, Budapest, Minsk, Buenos Aires and Sao Paulo with a great team.
-Doubling performance metrics in a year.
+Our Country managers were going to become City Managers, and we were going to own target cities worldwide.
+We have managed local operations in Istanbul, Kyiv, Moscow, Bucharest, Cluj-Napoca, Warsaw, Budapest, Minsk, Buenos Aires, and Sao Paulo with a great team.
+We were doubling performance metrics in a year.

-I also built a team of Global Brand Ambassadors and hired 7 professional public speakers for Crossover in order to achieve the next level of scalability for hiring tournaments by turning them into Online Hiring Tournaments, an event series where hundreds of professionals got tested in a gamified way.
+I also built a team of Global Brand Ambassadors.
+I hired 7 professional public speakers for Crossover to achieve the next level of scalability for hiring tournaments by turning them into Online Hiring Tournaments.
+In this event series, hundreds of professionals got tested in a gamified way.

-Flew tens of thousands of miles in 2018.
-Became expert on tools like Outreach, Salesforce, Mailchimp, Eventbrite and Google Suite in this timeframe.
-I managed a total headcount of 24 from all around the world, improved the hiring speed and efficiency by 7x in this timeframe.
+I flew tens of thousands of miles in 2018 and became an expert on tools like Outreach, Salesforce, Mailchimp, Eventbrite, and Google Suite in this timeframe.
+I managed 24 people worldwide and improved the hiring speed and efficiency by 7x in this timeframe.